quii/go-specs-greet/README.md

 We wish to run our specification in a Go test.
 We already have access to a `*testing.T`, so that's the first argument, but what about the second?

-`specifications.Greeter` is an interface, which we will implement with a `Driver`.
+`specifications.Greeter` is an interface, which we will implement with a `Driver` by changing the new TestGreeterServer code to the following:

 ```go
 func TestGreeterServer(t *testing.T) {